Computational Photography

 1. What is computational photography?

-Computational photography combines advanced software techniques and algorithms with long-established and accepted photography to create chiefly improved images.
-It allows for better image quality, creative control, and the ability to manipulate photos in modalities that long-established and accepted cameras cannot achieve.
+Computational photography combines advanced software techniques and algorithms with traditional photography to create enhanced images.
+It allows for better image quality, creative control, and the ability to manipulate photos in ways that traditional cameras cannot achieve.

 2. How does computational photography work?